-Based on the preceding, even though the sands tested had a wide range of AFS grain fineness and permeabilities, there doesn't appear to be any correlation between these parameters and porosity sensitivity.
-The trend in Tables 7 and 8 is such that, the lower the impurity level, and particularly the iron oxide content of the sand, the greater the sensitivity of the system for promotion of porosity defects.
-Hence, although very pure, round-grained sands offer outstanding core and moldmaking properties, they may not produce the best castings, as less impure sands seem to do.
+Based on the preceding, even though the sands tested had a wide range of AFS grain fineness and permeability's, there doesn't appear to be any correlation between these parameters and porosity sensitivity.
+The trend in Tables 7 and 8 is such that the lower the impurity level, and particularly the iron oxide content of the sand, the greater the sensitivity of the system for promotion of porosity defects.
+Hence, although very pure, round-grained sands offer outstanding core and mold making properties, they may not produce the best castings, as less impure sands seem to do.

-The intentional addition of impurities, such as iron oxide, to sand mixes is widely recognized as an effective means of controlling porosity, veining, improving hot strength and other less incidental properties.
+The intentional addition of impurities such as iron oxide to sand mixes is widely recognized as an effective means of controlling porosity, veining, improving hot strength and other less incidental properties.
 However, the presence of such a small amount of iron oxide as a bulk impurity associated with the sand mineralogy appears to have a significant effect on retarding or inhibiting porosity formation.
 In addition, the type and purity of iron oxide will be shown to have an overriding effect on porosity formation.

-Effect of Binder Dispersion or Mixing

-Proper dispersion of the liquid binder components on sand surfaces is a necessary prerequisite in the production of high-quality cores and molds.
-Mixers that were prevalent in the early to mid 1970s often provided relatively poor blending of binders and subsequent coating of sand grain surfaces.
-This was especially true of slow-speed screw or auger types, which left something to be desired for high mixing efficiency.
+Binder Dispersion or Mixing Effects -- Proper dispersion of the liquid binder components on sand surfaces is a necessary prerequisite in the production of high quality cores and molds.
+Mixers which were prevalent in the early to mid 1970's often provided relatively poor blending of binders and subsequent coating of sand grain surfaces.
+This was especially true of slow speed screw or auger types, which left something to be desired where high mixing efficiency is desired.
 Also, if the screw blades or paddles and trough are not cleaned regularly to remove resin buildup, are poorly designed or wide clearances exist due to wear, then poor mixing action will result.
-If proper dispersion of the binder components is not realized, many areas of the core surface will essentially contain varying ratios of binder components, even though the bulk core may contain the proper total amount of each component.
+If proper dispersion of the binder components is not realized, many areas of the core surface will essentially contain varying ratios of binder components even though the bulk core may contain the proper total amount of each component.
+Although high speed, high efficiency sand mixers along with advanced resin metering systems, often with computerized controls, have been developed in the 1990's and have resulted in dramatically improved mixing, consideration must still be given to properly maintaining the equipment.